 Our classic boyfriend design combines expert craftsmanship with a super comfy oversized length, a deep v-neck and traditional brown football buttons.
 Choose classic cream (above) or army green (below).

 Right now is the perfect time to shop at The Irish Store with savings of up to 40% on some of my top picks.
-Continue shopping below and grab yourself a bargain today before they’re all gone!
+Continue shopping fisherman sweaters and grab yourself a bargain today before they’re all gone!

 See you next week,